Mintbase/Grants-Program/applications/partage-lock.md

 Elected as a finalist in the IRL hackathon at Nearcon 23 in Lisbon, Partage has garnered exceptional support from mentors, executives, and the NEAR community.
 Our pitch is available here: https://www.youtube.com/live/Iw8_04Kk1aw?si=U2PoHlaDgrp5Nfaq&t=16350

 Since we started to work with the Near ecosystem we are feeling very well supported by the Near ecosystem of companies and people.
-As another proof of appreciation of Partage, we have been selected to join both accelerators programs: the Encode Club x Near https://www.encode.club/near-accelerator from Dec.23 to Jan.24, and the Near Horizon HZN2 starting in Jan.24 https://www.hzn.xyz/hzn/.
-These selection results ha encouraged our confidence in the platform's strength and potential for long-term impact within the NEAR ecosystem.
+As another proof of appreciation of Partage, we have been selected to join both accelerator programs: the Encode Club x Near https://www.encode.club/near-accelerator from Dec.23 to Jan.24, and the Near Horizon HZN2 starting on Jan.24 https://www.hzn.xyz/hzn/.
+These selection results have encouraged our confidence in the platform's strength and potential for long-term impact within the NEAR ecosystem.

 - **Who is your target audience?**
 We are targeting both crypto holders looking for IRL experiences and a means to spend their crypto in their daily lives, and non-crypto owners or utility providers willing to share access to their belongings while starting to collect revenues in cryptocurrencies.